LayerK/LayerK-Blockchain/README.md

 Deploying smart contracts involves:
 - Writing in Solidity.
 - Compiling and testing.
-- Deploying to the LayerK network using familiar Ethereum tools.
+- Deploying to the LayerK network using familiar Ethereum tools. (also use related test bridges)

 ### 8. Security Features
 LayerK prioritizes security through: